primaza/primazactl/README.md

         - Ignored if a config file is set.
         - defaults to the version used to build primazactl.
 - `--cluster-environment CLUSTER_ENVIRONMENT`
     - name to be used for the cluster environment resource created in the primaza-main namespace.
+    - This option is required.
 - `--environment ENVIRONMENT`
-    - the name that will be associated to the ClusterEnvironment,
+    - the name that will be associated to the ClusterEnvironment.
+    - This option is required
+       - either as a command line option
+       - or from an options file specified using `--options`.
 - `--tenant-kubeconfig TENANT_KUBECONFIG`
     - path to kubeconfig file for the tenant
     - default: KUBECONFIG environment variable if set, otherwise